Tuning Up Your Car's Audio System

 Check speaker phase

 The speakers in your system should all be firing in phase — simply put, all the cones should be moving out and in at the same time.
-If they're not, you lose bass response, making your system sound anemic and unfocused.
+If they're not, you lose bass response, which makes your system sound anemic and unfocused.
 It's important to check all your speakers, even if your system was professionally installed.

-Especially if you have a sub, it may be tempting to crank up the bass on your receiver.
-Tune your system first with the receiver EQ set flat — all tone controls at "0" and no EQ curve engaged.
+Start with the receiver EQ set flat — all tone controls at "0" and no EQ curve engaged.
 With the subwoofer off, turn some familiar music up to a moderate listening level, then slowly increase the subwoofer output until you hit the "sweet spot" — the place where the bass really kicks in without overwhelming the rest of the music.

 - If your car has small front speakers, install some Bass Blockers.
 They'll filter out the low frequencies so your speakers will play louder and clearer, bringing the soundstage back in front of you.
 If your receiver has built-in crossover capability, use its high-pass filter to remove low bass from smaller speakers for improved performance.